Ken Watanabe BA(Hons) Sonic Arts / Music (theory, history, composition, vocal studies) / Vocals /

 I now do the occasional DJ set, combining singing my own songs and playing danceable tracks.

-After stopping my regular DJ jobs I went to college again for more conventional music studies.
-I learned music theory, composition, the history of western art music, vocal studies.
-From time to time I provided original music for friends. such as for theatre, films, fashions shows as well as DJing at events etc...
+After stopping my regular DJ work I went to college again for more conventional music studies.
+I learned music theory, composition, the history of western music and vocal studies.
+From time to time I provided original music for friends. such as for theatre, films, fashions shows, exhibitions as well as DJing at events etc...

-This is still my pattern and style of work on but I now have more desire to publish my music widely.
-Since April 2019 I’m aiming to release new music every two weeks through the year.
+This is still my pattern and style of work, but I now have more desire to publish my music widely.
+In 2019 I was aiming to release new music every two weeks through the year and largely I've achieved that goal.

 I'm recently very interested in traditional-ancient Japanese music with its harmony and construction.
 I created an EP evoking a feeling of Japanese mythology in 2018 and I would like to study further and develop this area of music.